 Mission: The Natural Resources Council of Maine is a nonprofit membership organization protecting, restoring, and conserving Maine’s environment, now and for future generations.
-For almost 60 years, the Natural Resources Council of Maine has been protecting the places and way of life that make Maine so special.
+For 60 years, the Natural Resources Council of Maine has been protecting the places and way of life that make Maine so special.
 We work statewide to—

 - Protect the health of Maine’s rivers, lakes, streams, and coastal waters;